beltran99/TreasureRoom-RL/README.md

 ![room](gifs/episode_1_step_0.png)

 The room contains three type of special cells:
-1. A wardrobe that the agent cannot pass through
+1. A wall the agent cannot pass through
 2. A cell with a treasure that represents the goal of the game
 3. A cell with poison